|About A proud and fascinating heritage - Roets/Bezuidenhout; Janse Van Rensburg /Potgieter ens.

 as I progress.
 It is intended to be a tribute to the powerful ancestors that contributed to my

 existence – Roets and Bezuidenhout families and the close relatives on my Father’s side, and later

 on, I hope to add my Mother’s Potgieter and Van Rensburg records as well.
 It would not have been

 possible without the help of a number of people and organisations – credits elsewhere on this site.

 Please visit our GUEST BOOK, and leave your constructive comments.
-I appreciate your feedback regarding the information
+I appreciate your feedback

 you are looking for; the format of this website etc etc. Ongoing contributions sincerely appreciated!

 Please also visit my Blog - https://roetsbezuidenhoutfamily.wordpress.com/

 Uit respek vir die hoofsaaklik Afrikaans sprekende familie lede wil ek dit graag tweetalig hou,

 maar aangesien ek in ‘n groter arena werk, sal die artikels hoofsaaklik in Engels aangebied word.